AntonioND/gbt-player/readme.rst

 - **s3m2gbt**: Converts S3M files into GBT (GameBoy Tracker) format.
 - **mod2gbt**: Converts legacy MOD files into GBT (GameBoy Tracker) format.

-It's the same idea as the old Lemon player for Game Boy, but greatly improved.
+It's the same idea as the old Lemon player for Game Boy, but greatly improved:
+You take a MOD file that you can edit in any tracker, convert it with a special converter to something that the Game Boy can understand, and play it there.

-Because of this workflow, there are a lot of limitations that the GB/GBA doesn't impose, but that are needed so that the mod file and the result on the GB/GBA are similar.
+Because of this workflow, there are some limitations that are needed so that the MOD/S3M file and the result on the GB/GBA are similar.

 As of version 4.0.0 there is a big split between the GB/GBC version and the GBA version.
+The GB version is stuck in version 3.X, and all the new changes are added to the GBA because it's easier to prototype new features there.

 - For GBA, the code is just in C, and it doesn't depend on any library apart from a few standard library headers.